FChris/godo/README.md

 ## Contributing

 I would love to hear your feedback and input.
 Check out the [contributing guidelines](https://github.com/FChris/towg/blob/master/CONTRIBUTING.md) for ways to contribute.

-## Further Work
-* Also I am looking for a new name as towg is used already a lot in other projects.